danielflataker/MarineSystemsSim.jl/docs/src/model_3dof.md

   `ν̇`, and returns the full 6-element state derivative.

-These functions are designed to be used directly with differential equation solvers and automatic differentiation.
+These functions are designed to be used directly with differential equation solvers and automatic differentiation, with `Vessel3DOF` as the concrete 3-DOF model type.